FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science course/Learning Unit 2/LU2-ResearchData-content.md

 - are you a transparent researcher?
 - what is research data according to you?
 - do you care about your data ?]

+the content in this LU is from Essentials 4 Data support https://datasupport.researchdata.nl/en/start-the-course/i-a-birds-eye-view/data-jargon/rdm-open-and-fair

+### Learning objectives
+This lesson will answer the following questions/ After this lesson you will
+- List Learning Objectives
+### Target Group
+- Early career researchers
+- SSH researchers

+### Duration
+1 hour

+### Prerequisites
+None

+## Learning tools
+- access to training platform
+- access to word processor

 ## 1. Research Data
 ### 1.1 Values behind Data Management